 Presiding over the folksy proceedings - and pitching duct tape and the like – is emcee G. K. (Garrison Keillor), who understands that radio can’t stop for an homage, not even for a dead man who had just been singing onstage.
 Yolanda and Lola don’t quite get it, so they cry.

 More drama is brought to you by Dangerous Woman, an angel (Virginia Madsen) who can only speak in monotone, and Axeman (Tommy Lee Jones), a mean Texan businessman who’s gobbled up poor little WLT.
 The monotonous – and deadly – angel has other plans for him, though.

 When it’s finally time for Lola to sing, the young woman forgets the lyrics to the her song, but manages to improvise.
 The show, after all, must go on.

 But then again, maybe it must not – as, with or without Axeman, the radio station is closed down and everybody is sent packing.
 The troupe, however, does get together again at a run-down diner, where they make future plans for a future that may or may not happen, since that darned angel shows up at their table.

 A Prairie Home Companion (2006).
-Dir.: Robert Altman.
-Scr.: Garrison Keillor; story by Keillor and Ken LaZebnik.
+Director: Robert Altman.
+Screenplay: Garrison Keillor; story by Keillor and Ken LaZebnik.
 Cast: Woody Harrelson, Tommy Lee Jones, Garrison Keillor, Kevin Kline, Lindsay Lohan, Virginia Madsen, John C. Reilly, Maya Rudolph, Meryl Streep, Lily Tomlin.